dennisXZX/web-developer-notes/React.md

 - Switch case operator

-Please note that you always have to use the default for the switch case operator.
-In React a component has always to return an element or `null`.
+Please note that you need to have a default case for switch case operator.
+In React a component must return either an element or `null`.

 ```js
 const Notification = ({ text, state }) => {